zaphod42/puppet-docs/source/guides/style_guide.markdown

     "$operatingsystem is not supported by $module_name"
 {% endhighlight %}

-Variables standing by themselves should not be quoted.
-For example:
+9.5 Variables standing by themselves should not be quoted.

 **Good:**